 By: Leigh Gilmore and Elizabeth Marshall

-In this episode, authors Leigh Gilmore and Elizabeth Marshall are interviewed by Dr. Hannah McGregor on their book Witnessing Girlhood: Toward an Intersectional Tradition of Life Writing.
-McGregor is assistant professor of Publishing at Simon Fraser University and the host and producer of the podcast Secret Feminist Agenda.
+Leigh Gilmore and Elizabeth Marshall discuss their book Witnessing Girlhood: Toward an Intersectional Tradition of Life Writing with Hannah McGregor, Associate Professor of Publishing at Simon Fraser University.
+Listen here.
 This interview originally aired on Simon Fraser University's Research Hub at the Faculty of Education, Spotlight Series.
 To see the original, go here.
-You can listen to other episodes of the SHCY podcast by visiting the podcast website, or you can subscribe on Google Play and iTunes.
+You can listen to other episodes of the SHCY podcast by visiting the podcast website, or you subscribe wherever you get your podcasts.

 writing, or other allied testimonial performances, to seek justice?" [pg.
 3, emphasis added]